 It’s important to note if taxes or insurance change, it would impact your monthly mortgage payment.
-To learn more about your assessed value which is used to calculate taxes, reach out to your specific town, city, or village tax assessor.
+To learn more about your assessed value which is used to calculate taxes, reach out to your local tax assessor.

 What is an Escrow Account Disclosure Statement?

 An Escrow Account Disclosure Statement projects the tax payment activity for the upcoming twelve months and calculates your new payment and indicates the surplus or shortage, if applicable.
 The annual history shows all transactions for your account since

 What if I have a surplus in my escrow account?

 If you have a surplus greater than $50.00 in your account, you will receive a check in the amount of that surplus.
 If the surplus amount is less than $50, it will be retained within the escrow account and will lower your monthly payment by 1/12 of the

 What if I have a shortage in my escrow account?

 Your monthly payment will be increased by 1/12 of the shortage as indicated on the last page of your statement.
 You can reduce the amount of this increase by depositing additional funds into your escrow account prior to your payment due date.
 Also, remember